joycehan/strikingly-interview-test-instructions/README.md

   game and they should be able to view and submit their score.
 * You can use ANY libraries relevant for this task.
 Use libraries to save dev time and improve your score.
 * Email us your finished program in a ZIP file.
+Make sure to name the file in this format: firstname_lastname.zip. i.e. Han_Meimei.zip
 * Be sure to include a README explaining the cool things you did.
   Walk us through your algorithm, how it works, etc.